srp33/ShinyLearner/UserScripts/docs/.templates/docs/nestedclassification_crossvalidation.md

 ## DESCRIPTION

-The `classification_crossvalidation` command uses k-fold cross-validation.
-It performs classification (but not hyperparameter optimization or feature selection).
+The `nestedclassification_crossvalidation` command uses k-fold cross-validation.
+It performs classification and hyperparameter optimization (but not feature selection).
+It uses nested, k-fold cross validation for hyperparameter optimization.
+It outputs the performance of each algorithm for the inner (nested) folds and uses a select-best method for predictions in the outer folds.

 ## REQUIRED ARGUMENTS

 {args/data}
 {args/description}
 {args/output-dir}
-{args/folds}
+{args/outer-folds}
+{args/inner-folds}
 {args/iterations}
 {args/classif-algo}